Ajatt-Tools/PasteImagesAsWebP/README.md

 To bulk-convert existing images in your collection, select `Edit` > `Bulk-convert to WebP` in the card browser.

+To rename media files on a particular note, open the Anki Browser, select the note and click on the pencil icon on the toolbar.
+A dialog will pop up asking you to enter new filenames.

 ## Contributions

 If you've found a bug or want to extend the add-on, please let us know in the